hapax/hapax.github.io/assets/simple-physics.md

 the fact that conventions tend to be received and transmitted without question.
-There is a great deal that is good in the received wisdom, but also a great deal of limitations and falsehoods.
+There is a great deal that is good in the received wisdom, but also a great deal of limitation and falsehood.
 In the words of
 [Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), *custom without truth is the antiquity of error*.
 Hacker spirit is the